MixinNetwork/developers.mixin.one/api/_docs/b-apps/favorite.md

 order: 8
 ---

 Add app to favorite app list.
-The list will be shown in Messenger user(or bot)'s Shared Apps.
+The list will be shown in Messenger user's Shared Apps.
 The maximum favorite apps size is 3.

+Best Practices: Mixin Bot can share apps for Messenger users

 ###### POST /apps/:id/favorite